dndworld/dndworld.github.io/character-building/new-to-dnd.md

 > ```

 #### 3. Set Up Your Character for the Server
 > - There are additional setups that are necessary for your character to be living in DnD World.
-Please follow the steps in ⁠[How to Start Playing](/start-playing/start-playing/)
+Please follow the steps in ⁠[What's Next?](/start-playing/whats-next/)

 #### 4. Learn How to Earn RPXP and XP
 > RPXP is the experience point you get from roleplaying.
 After you participate in a DM event you can transfer RPXP and turn it into XP.